codeagencybe/nestjs-supabase-starter/README.md

 - Swagger for API documentation
 - Drizzleorm as the ORM
 - Supabase as the database
+- ElectricSQL as localfirst sync integraded with Supabase
 - Nextauth for authentication with Supabase RLS
 - Nextjs frontend
 - Tailwindcss for styling